Clausal — Syntax Design¶

 These predicates take a goal closure and apply it across a list.
 All use committed choice (first solution per element).

-# MapList/2 — check Goal(Elem) succeeds for every element
+# maplist/2 — check Goal(Elem) succeeds for every element

-MapList((X <- (X > 0)), [1, 2, 3]), # succeeds
+maplist((X <- (X > 0)), [1, 2, 3]), # succeeds

-# MapList/3 — map Goal(X, Y) over list, collect results
+# maplist/3 — map Goal(X, Y) over list, collect results

-MapList(((X, Y) <- (Y := X * 2)), [1, 2, 3], YS), # YS = [2, 4, 6]
+maplist(((X, Y) <- (Y == X * 2)), [1, 2, 3], YS), # YS = [2, 4, 6]

-Filter((X <- (X > 0)), [1, -2, 3, -4], R), # R = [1, 3]
+include((X <- (X > 0)), [1, -2, 3, -4], R), # R = [1, 3]

-# Exclude/3 — keep elements where Goal(Elem) fails
+# exclude/3 — keep elements where Goal(Elem) fails

-Exclude((X <- (X > 0)), [1, -2, 3, -4], R), # R = [-2, -4]
+exclude((X <- (X > 0)), [1, -2, 3, -4], R), # R = [-2, -4]

-# FoldLeft/4 — left fold with Goal(Elem, Acc0, Acc1)
+# foldl/4 — left fold with Goal(Elem, Acc0, Acc1)

-FoldLeft(((E, A, R) <- (R := A + E)), [1, 2, 3], 0, SUM), # SUM = 6
+foldl(((E, A, R) <- (R == A + E)), [1, 2, 3], 0, SUM), # SUM = 6

 Constraint logic programming¶